PM expresses regret over some diplomatic appointments; reveals new gov’t policy

 PM expresses regret over some diplomatic appointments; reveals new gov’t policyDominica News Online - Friday, February 24th, 2017 at 6:04 PM

-Prime Minister, Roosevelt Skerrit, has express regret over events pertaining to some people who were appointed diplomats of Dominica and has revealed a new policy which will guide the government in appointing diplomats in the future.
+Prime Minister, Roosevelt Skerrit, has expressed regret over events pertaining to some people who were appointed diplomats of Dominica and has revealed a new policy which will guide the government in appointing diplomats in the future.

-The Prime Minister spoke of the matter in an address to the nation of Friday afternoon.
+The Prime Minister spoke of the matter in an address to the nation on Friday afternoon.

 “I have already acknowledged my regret at the unfortunate turn of events with respect to a few persons holding diplomatic passports becoming persons of interest to foreign countries and external security organizations,” he said.
 “As I have pointed out before in every instance that we have discovered that someone in the service of the government of Dominica has run afoul of the law or indeed being suspected of so doing, we were proactive in suspending or terminating the relationship.”